Reasons people are screaming 2016 sucked:

 - Do those things and feel accomplished as I cross items off my list

-And while I felt productive each day I wasn’t taking any major steps towards having any of those things.
+And, while I felt productive each day, I wasn’t taking any major steps towards having any of those BIG things from #1.

 Here’s my old way of journaling daily: